oracle/mysql-operator/docs/tutorial.md

 ## Deploy a version of the MySQL Operator using Helm

-The MySQL Operator is installed into your cluster via a Helm chart
+The MySQL Operator is installed into your cluster with a Helm chart

 ### Ensure you have Helm installed and working.